Mid-shore patrol vessel

 The MSPV will be used for safety patrol; securing economical waters; maritime safety; and search and rescue.
 They will be suitable for coastal offshore services out to 120 nautical miles.
 The Canadian Coast Guard will work alongside Conservation and Protection officers as well as the Royal Canadian Mounted Police to perform these tasks.

-Together with other federal partners, the Department of Fisheries and Oceans and the Canadian Coast Guard are participating in the implementation of the Public Works and Government Services Canada's National Shipbuilding Procurement Strategy.
+Together with other federal partners, Fisheries and Oceans and the Canadian Coast Guard are participating in the implementation of the Public Works and Government Services Canada's National Shipbuilding Strategy.

 - Date modified: